punica-box/tutorialtoken-box/README.md

 - **Select Default Network**

-As a tutorial project, we provide an example about how to support different network in a DApp, such as main network, test network and local network.
+As a tutorial project, we provide an example about how to support different network in a dApp, such as main network, test network and local network.

 ![selectNet1](img/selectNet1.png)